MattechLab/monalisa/docs/rst/7-1_thermodyn_info.rst

 ---------------

 We define here our **phase space** of MRI reconstruction.
-For that, we will get some inpiration from the physics.
+For that, we will get some inspiration from the physics.
 The spirit of phase space in physics is the following.
-The phase space is a set so that each of its element corresponds to exactly one of the state that the physical system under consideretion can occupy, and each of these element carries the complete information about the system occupying that state.
+The phase space is a set so that each of its element corresponds to exactly one of the state that the physical system under consideration can occupy, and each of these element carries the complete information about the system occupying that state.
 In classical Hamiltonian mechanic for example, if one knows the position in phase space of a physical system at some time, then everything about the system is known at that time.
-In particular, it is then possible to predict all futur states of the system and find all its past states.
+In particular, it is then possible to predict all future states of the system and find all its past states.
 In our case of MRI reconstruction, the map :math:`\Phi` that dictates the dynamic may not be invertible.
 We therefore cannot expect to recover the past history of a position in phase space, but at least its future states.